zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/generating-tokens.md

       generic px-k8s-user --from-literal=auth-token=$TENANT_TOKEN
     ```

-Kubernetes storage classes can now be setup to use this secret to
+Kubernetes storage classes can now be set up to use this secret to
 get access to the token to communicate with Portworx.

 Once you have completed the steps in this section, continue to the **Set up the StorageClass**